tupini07/Movie-QA-Bot/README.md

 If you want to see an example conversation with the bot you can see the "[Example of an actual conversation with the bot](#example-of-an-actual-conversation-with-the-bot)" section later on in this readme.

-# What kind ok questions can the bot answer?
+# What kind of questions can the bot answer?

 The bot can answer questions about the movie domain.
 All the topics it can answer are found in the [movie_domain.yml](https://github.com/tupini07/Movie-QA-Bot/blob/370d23441eeea3077dccbf46ba0e44a9fe4a1aa5/movie_domain.yml#L78) file, under *intents*, but basically it can answer this kind of queries:

 - Find actor/director of a movie or movies
     - For example: all comedy movies, or movies published in 1990, made in a given country, etc
 - Find information on a given movie or movies.
-Basically it can answer question regarding with: *language, country, genre, budget, date, subjects (think about plot keywords), rating/reviews*, and *revenue*.
+Question regarding: *language, country, genre, budget, date, subjects (think about plot keywords), rating/reviews*, and *revenue*.
 Some examples:
     - *what is the gross revenue of movies published in Germany*
     - *when was Phantom Menace released*
     - *what genre is Star Wars*